argoproj/argo-cd/docs/developer-guide/contributing.md

 * `fix` - Your PR contains one or more code bug fixes
 * `feat` - Your PR contains a new feature
 * `docs` - Your PR improves the documentation
-* `chore` - Your PR improves any internals of ArgoCD, such as the build process, unit tests, etc
+* `chore` - Your PR improves any internals of Argo CD, such as the build process, unit tests, etc

 Please prefix the title of your PR with one of the valid categories.
 For example, if you chose the title your PR `Add documentation for GitHub SSO integration`, please use `docs: Add documentation for GitHub SSO integration` instead.

 ### Contributor License Agreement

-Every contributor to ArgoCD must have signed the current Contributor License Agreement (CLA).
+Every contributor to Argo CD must have signed the current Contributor License Agreement (CLA).
 You only have to sign the CLA when you are a first time contributor, or when the agreement has changed since your last time signing it.
 The main purpose of the CLA is to ensure that you hold the required rights for your contribution.
 The CLA signing is an automated process.

 You can read the current version of the CLA [here](https://cla-assistant.io/argoproj/argo-cd).